Back to Glossary

 Key components of an employment agreement may include:

-• Terms of Employment: Outline the duration of employment, whether it is at-will or for a fixed term, and any probationary periods.
+Terms of Employment Outline the duration of employment, whether it is at-will or for a fixed term, and any probationary periods.

-• Confidentiality and Non-Disclosure: Include provisions to protect confidential information, trade secrets, and intellectual property belonging to the employer.
+Confidentiality and Non-Disclosure Include provisions to protect confidential information, trade secrets, and intellectual property belonging to the employer.

-• Termination and Severance: Define the circumstances under which employment may be terminated, notice requirements, and any severance benefits.
+Termination and Severance Define the circumstances under which employment may be terminated, notice requirements, and any severance benefits.

-• Dispute Resolution: Specify the process for resolving disputes between the employer and employee, such as mediation, arbitration, or litigation.
+Dispute Resolution Specify the process for resolving disputes between the employer and employee, such as mediation, arbitration, or litigation.

-Best Practices for Crafting Effective Agreements
+Best Practices for Developing Effective Agreements

 Employers can follow these best practices when crafting employment agreements:

-• Seek Legal Advice: Consult with legal counsel experienced in employment law to ensure that the agreement complies with relevant laws and regulations and protects the employer's interests.
+• Seek Legal Advice: Consult with legal counsel experienced in employment law to ensure that the agreement complies with relevant applicable federal, state, and local laws, including employment laws, anti-discrimination laws, and wage and hour regulations.

 • Provide Opportunity for Review: Give employees sufficient time to review the agreement before signing and encourage them to seek independent legal advice if desired.